SeanSDarcy2001/CISProgrammingAssignments/PA4/README.txt

-	writers.py  - contains classes for writing output files closest.py  - contains methods for computing closest point on triangle mesh testing.py  - contains testing and result validation suite for PA4
+	writers.py  - contains classes for writing output files closest.py  - contains methods for computing closest point on triangle mesh testing.py  - contains testing and result validation suite for PA4 thing.py.   - contains TriangleThing class and methods for PA4 covtree.py  - contains covTreeNode class and methods for search
 data:
 	all data given to us for PA4
 setup.py		   - required packages for "ciscode" starter